patrick-kidger/tinyio/README.md

 I wasted a *lot* of time trying to get correct error propagation with `asyncio`, trying to reason whether my tasks would be cleaned up correctly or not (edge-triggered vs level-triggered etc etc). `trio` is excellent but still has a one-loop-per-thread rule, and doesn't propagate cancellations to/from threads.
 These points inspired me to try writing my own.

-Nonetheless you'll definitely still want one of the above if you need anything fancy.
-If you don't, and you really really want simple error semantics, then maybe `tinyio` is for you instead.
-(In particular `trio` will be a better choice if you still need the event loop when cleaning up from errors; in contrast `tinyio` does not allow scheduling work back on the event loop at that time.)
+`tinyio` has the following unique features, and as such may be the right choice if any of these are must-haves for you:

+- the propagation of errors to/from threads;
+- no one-loop-per-thread rule;
+- simple error semantics (crash the whole loop if anything goes wrong);
+- tiny, hackable, codebase.

+However conversely, `tinyio` does not offer the ability to schedule work on the event loop whilst cleaning up from errors.

+If none of the bullet points are must-haves for you, or if needing the event loop during cleanup is a dealbreaker, then either `trio` or `asyncio` are likely to be better choices. :)

 </details>